 “We don’t have any of those tattoos,” Gabrielle interjected.
 “We’re not being manipulated.”

-Olive was secretly satisfied at the accuracy of his theories and felt a bit of pride too.
+Olive was secretly satisfied at how close his theories were and felt a bit of pride too.
 All of these feelings, however, were overshadowed by the reality of what this all meant.

 “Yes, I got that already.
 Mr. Foxman here explained that bit to us,” Gabrielle replied with a frown.
-“Apparently he and his buddies were the ones who developed half the theories we have today, but that’s not what I’m asking you.”
+“Apparently he and his buddies were the ones who developed half the theories we have today—though he was pretty vague about it—but that’s not what I’m asking you.”

 Olive blinked.
 What?
 ELPIS developed the theories?
 Would Francis know about a way to help Lavi then…?